-I also suggest creating Adobe Photoshop or Adobe Illustrator comps at the larger resolutions and then working downward in size to generate the rest of the assets.
+I also suggest creating Adobe Photoshop or Adobe Illustrator comps at the larger resolutions and then working downward to generate the rest of the assets.

-In addition, there are some best practices on Android’s Developer Guidelines website that are very helpful to creating specific assets.
+In addition, there are some best practices on Android’s Developer Guidelines website that are very helpful in creating specific assets.

-Click here for list of books to get you started with mobile development.
-If you have any more questions, feel free to drop a line in the comments below.
-Or, if you want help developing a secure, custom app for your company, contact us at Float.
+Click here for a list of books to get you started with mobile development.
+If you have any more questions, drop a line in the comments below.
+Or, if you want help to develop a secure, custom app for your company, contact us at Float.